 BOTTOM LINE ON HERBS AND FOODS TO INDUCE LABOR

-Overall, there is not a whole lot of reliable research out there on foods that can naturally help put women into labor.
-Most of the foods and herbal remedies we looked at are pretty understudied and there is definitely a need for more research in this area to be able to recommend them.
-If your mom, or sister, or colleague absolutely swears by something on our list that helped put them into labor, our advice is to go ahead and give it a try as long as there are no health risks that can potentially harm you or your little one.
-So by all means, sit back, relax, and sip on a pineapple smoothie, snack on some dates, or enjoy a nice warm cup of raspberry leaf tea.
+Overall, there is not a whole lot of reliable research out there on foods that can naturally help induce labor.
+Most of the foods and herbal remedies we looked at are pretty understudied.
+There is a need for more research in this area to be able to recommend them.
+Our advice is to go ahead and give these foods a try as long as there are no health risks that can potentially harm you or your little one.
+So sit back, relax, and sip on a pineapple smoothie, snack on some dates, or enjoy a nice warm cup of raspberry leaf tea.
 Even if your little babe doesn’t end-up making their their grand debut after doing these things, you still get to reap all their nutritious benefits!
 Sounds like a win-win to me.

 Contribution By RD2B: